amathsow/amathsow.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!I am a PhD student and teaching assistant at [Linkoping University](https://www.ida.liu.se/research/index.en.shtml).
+Welcome!
+I am a PhD student and teaching assistant at [Linkoping University](https://www.ida.liu.se/research/index.en.shtml).
 I also have more than 3 years experience working as full stack machine learning engineer([check my linkedin](https://www.linkedin.com/in/amathsow/)).